oordenesg/deep_learning_research_project/README.md

 - One-Hot encoding performed best
 - For the network with SMOTE, the best performance was obtained using a number of neurons similar to the amount of input

+## Data Modelling - Deep Neural Network (DNN)

+This model was developed using the insights obtained from the previous model.

+Evaluate different structures within the network Validate the use of the dropout technique
+Determine the most suitable encoding technique

+The results showed that:

+Dropout was not necessary.
+There were no signs of overfitting

+One-Hot encoding performed best (Again)

+The network with 6 hidden layers obtained the best results